 But if you’re a guitarist interested in the manufacture of your guitar, read on to discover all that goes into this multi-layered process.
 What goes into making your Les Paul Traditional, Fender Stratocaster or Gretsch?

 The major luthiers, or makers of string instruments (violin, ukulele, harp, banjo, mandolin, guitar…), are expertly versed in all the stages of guitar production.
 They themselves played an important role in the history of the electric guitar.

 Here is how they carry out their work:

 The more advanced the finishing details, the more expensive the guitar will be.
-And of course, guitars produced artisanally are generally the most high-end.
+And of course, guitars produced artisanally are generally the most high-end: if you want a custom guitar, with your own designed body, cutaway, or guitar parts – prepare to pay through the nose.
 And this is because of the skill and time involved in labor; for instance the ebony artisan must work in a meticulous manner to master all the stages of production (the brace, guitar body, electrics, string tautness, varnish…).

 The work of the luthier is a veritable art form.

 And when do pickups come in to this?

 Making an electric guitar is essentially like installing a system.
 The mechanics are installed after the third step so as not to varnish each element.
 Ant the process is completed with the addition of strings!